markylaredo/rabbitmq-playground/Readme.md

    ```bash
    dotnet run
    ```

-   This application will start and enter a message to send event logs to RabbitMQ.
+   Browse the web application at [http://localhost:5000/index.html](http://localhost:5000/index.html).
+This page provides a simple interface to interact with the application.

 ### Contributing